Andrew Image UX Design

 Hi, I’m Dr Andrew May, a Senior Lecturer in the School of Design and Creative Arts, Loughborough University, UK.
 I have over 20 years of industry and academic experience.

-I lead our UX Design master’s programmes, helping students to develop the skills, thinking, and creative confidence to thrive in a rapidly evolving design landscape.
+I lead our UX Design master’s programmes, helping students to develop the skills, thinking, and creative confidence to help design a better future world.

 Happy to answer any questions about UX Design at Loughborough